28th February 2019

 Surrounded by rolling Suffolk countryside, the hotel is the east wing of The Ickworth, a Georgian palace that was once home to the Marquess of Bristol and is now jointly owned by the National Trust.
 Inside, it’s every bit as grand as you’d expect an 18th century ancestral home to be, with high ceilings, log fires and mahogany furniture, offset by impressive modern art.
 This hardly sounds like a place that’s going to appreciate clumsy little legs and sticky fingers, like the ones belonging to our 11-month old daughter Annie, but the atmosphere is reassuringly relaxed.
 In fact, children (especially those under ten) are not just tolerated, they are encouraged.
 Yes, the period decor is grand, but it is clearly used to being clambered on.
 Bibs and sippy cups wait in the restaurants and toy chests containing teddies, building bricks and books line the stately corridors.
 This is a lived-in, laidback grandeur.

 For me, the stand-out feature of this hotel is its childcare.
-For a £150 deposit, the hotel provides a WiFi baby monitor (visual and audio) and a smartphone, allowing parents to spy on their (hopefully) sleeping tots from anywhere in the hotel.
+For a £150 deposit, the hotel provides a baby monitor (visual and audio) and a smartphone, allowing parents to spy on their (hopefully) sleeping tots from anywhere in the hotel.
 For us, this was a revelation.
 We could enjoy grown-up dinners after Annie had gone to bed.
 In other hotels, we’ve had to resort to room service dinners, eaten silently in the semi-darkness of our room so as not to wake the baby.
 ‘Child’ care at The Ickworth even extends to dogs – the obliging reception staff were falling over themselves to look after Flint whenever we wanted, even braving the February cold to take him on evening walks.
 As well as charming hotel staff, Flint also found a four-legged friend in Peaches, the bouncy ball of canine fluff who lives at The Ickworth.

 As well as baby monitors, all guests receive two hours of complementary childcare per day.
 Although we only chose to use one of our sessions, I was impressed to find that the daily two hours even extended to the day we checked out.
 The Ofsted-registered creche, Four Bears Den, is a spacious paradise for kids, brimming with games, toys and books.
 The five-year-old me would have made a beeline for the fancy dress costumes (which, speaking as a mum, looked immaculate).
 We dropped off Annie on our first afternoon and she didn’t look back.
-I indulged in a gentle Elemis facial in one of The Ickworth’s treatment ones, before returning to the creche to find Annie snuggled up asleep on the supervisor’s lap.
+I indulged in a gentle Elemis facial in one of The Ickworth’s treatment rooms, before returning to the creche to find Annie snuggled up asleep on the supervisor’s lap.

 Each of the hotel’s 27 rooms is named after the history and people associated with the former owners, the Hervey Family.
-We were in Grand Tour, so-named because the Hervey family collected many artefacts from their tours of Europe.
+We were in Grand Tour, so-named because the Hervey family amassed a large collection of artefacts from their tours of Europe.
 The period suite is vast.
 Even allowing for the giant eight-foot bed and separate seating area with its lavish three-piece suite, there was plenty of floor space for our inquisitive crawler.
 As well as as cot, a further three children’s beds can be set up in the room on request.
 The hotel had liaised with us before arrival, as they do with all guests, to find out what we’d need.
 As well as a cot, we were also provided with a changing mat, nappy bin, baby towels, bottle warmer, steriliser and the all-important baby monitor.
 For older kids, bed guards, potties and other paraphernalia are available.

 From the three large window seats in our suite (if you count the one in the bathroom) we gazed out over the Capability Brown designed grounds.
 The parkland is shared by the National Trust and the hotel and it’s impeccably groomed (how do they get the shrubs so round?) but with enough wildness – wild snowdrops, sheep, secret gardens and ancient trees to climb – to still be fun.
 On warmer days, there’s a fairy garden to explore, with a wendy house and trampoline.
 The Georgian rotunda, free to visit for hotel guests, was built to house the Harvey family’s artifacts, predominantly the large selection of Italianate statues and a collection of fine art, the like of Kauffman, Reynolds and Gainsborough.